Geneva inventions fair gets serious

 “There are private inventors, but we are welcoming more and more companies and universities,” the exhibition’s president, Jean-Luc Vincent, told swissinfo.ch.

-“Today it costs more money to create a new invention, especially the patent.
-The period when an inventor made his prototype in his garage if over.”
+“Today it costs more money to create an invention, especially the patent.
+The period when an inventor made his prototype in his garage is over.”

 Michael Killian from Dublin, Ireland, is one such rarity in Geneva.
 “It can be a lonely life working away in your garage for hundreds or thousands of hours,” explained the inventor of the “snowboard bike”external link.
 His custom-made bicycle is ridden sitting sideways with a handlebar for each wheel.

-“A show like this is great, as you meet other inventors and the press.
+“A show like this is great as you meet other inventors and the press.
 It’s a great presentation for your ideas,” he told swissinfo.ch.
-“It cost me about €2,000 (CHF2,000) to take part but that’s not that expensive.”
+“It cost me about €2,000 (CHF2,140) to take part but that’s not that expensive.”

 New era